 The brainchild of Maryanne and Frank Baldassarre, the Artisan Exchange, next door to Levante Brewing, is a Small Business Collaboration and business incubator, focusing mostly on food.
 Maryanne started Golden Valley Farms Coffee 35 years ago.
 One of the few organic, fair-trade companies, Golden Valley sources from 20 countries and was “triple certified before people even knew about organics,” says Frank.

 With a background in banking and finance, Frank came onboard to analyze profit margins on various products sold by his wife’s company, which owned 30,000 sq. ft of space in an industrial park.
-“We were loosing money on lids, cups, and sugar,” Frank admits.
+“We were losing money on lids, cups, and sugar,” Frank admits.
 “So, when we eliminated the product lines that were not performing, we had a lot of empty rooms.”

 Incubator For Chefs and Bakers

-After six months attempting to attract renters with no bites, the Baldassarre’s came up with the idea of a “food hub.”
+After six months of attempting to attract renters with no bites, the Baldassarre’s came up with the idea of a “food hub.”
 They’d rent space in increments of 130 sq. ft. to “home and basement” artisanal chefs and bakers who wanted to sell their products to the public.
 Expanding product sales to the public required proof of sanitary food prep.
 The Baldassarre’s installed “Sanitation Stations” for every ten vendors, allowing entrepreneurs to keep their costs low.

 According to Frank, “If you love what you do, we help you do the rest.”